WolffsRoom/DeltaruneVita/README.md

 7. Copy the generated `deltarune` folder inside `VitaFiles` to `ux0:data/` on your PS Vita.
 USB transfer or an SD card reader is highly recommended since the file size is quite large (~1.1 GB).
 8. Finally, install `Deltarune-vX.XX.vpk` using VitaShell.

-> [!IMPORTANT]
-> When updating to latest [Realease](https://github.com/WolffsRoom/DeltaruneVita/releases/latest), verifique se é necessário generate and transfer the data again using the newest patcher.
-Sometimes, Updating only the VPK does not provide the complete cache and data improvements.

 #### Observations:

 Ensure that the data files were correctly placed and are located in the following path: `ux0:data/deltarune/deltarunevita/...`, and verify that everything matches the layout shown in [Folder Structure](https://github.com/WolffsRoom/DeltaruneVita#folder-structure).